 A president who lost the popular election but won the gerrymander-tilted electoral college and became president.
-Millions voted against the winner because of his transparent inability to govern wisely, hire dumbasses and potential for corruption were obvious.
+Millions voted against the winner because of his transparent inability to govern wisely, to hire dumb asses and a potential for corruption that was uncomfortably obvious.
 To a majority of the electorate Donald Trump was never the man for the job.

 So now what about this absurd behavior of the current crop of so-called republican statesmen and stateswomen?

 Am I now justified in a declaration that I may never vote for a republican again?

 Imagine, if you will, that the national Republican marionettes posturing and campaigning by sitting on their asses letting a moral coward call the shots and taking marching orders from blindly partisan-at-all-costs American traitors like Mitch McConnell.

 So maybe I COULD say that I’d never vote for a Republican again … never!